Generative Forests: Appendix on experiments

+\paragraph{Kernel Density Estimation} We used the R code available in the package \texttt{npudens} with default values following the approach of \cite{lrNE}.
+We tried several kernels but ended up with sticking to the default choices, that seemed to provide overall some of the best results.
+Compared to us with \geot, KDE's code is extremely compute-intensive as on domains below \domainname{tictactoe} in Table \ref{t-s-uci}: it took orders of magnitude more than ours to get the density values on all folds, so we did not run it on the biggest domains.
+Notice that in our case, computation time includes not just training the generative model, but also, \textit{at each applicable iteration} $J$ in \topdownGT, the computation of the same number of density values as for KDE.

 \paragraph{Computers used} We ran part of the experiments on a Mac Book Pro 16 Gb RAM w/ 2 GHz Quad-Core Intel Core i5 processor, and part on a desktop Intel(R) Xeon(R) 3.70GHz with 12 cores and 64 Gb RAM.
+CT-GANs and VCAEs were run on the desktop, the other algorithms on the laptop.